Clyde C. Holloway

 Clyde Cecil Holloway (November 28, 1943 – October 16, 2016) was an American politician, small business owner, and Republican politician from Louisiana who served as a member of the U.S. House of Representatives and as one of five members of the Louisiana Public Service Commission.

-Early life and career
+Early life and entrance into politics

 Clyde was born to James and Ever Holloway as the fourth of seven children.
 In 1968, he started the Clyde Holloway Nursery with his wife, Catherine K. Holloway.
 The couple also operated the Forest Hill Speedway for over two decades.

-He was notable for challenging a federal judge's court order, along with other parents, to shut down the public school in his hometown of Forest Hill.
+Holloway first gained public attention in 1980, when he led an anti-bussing movement in Rapides Parish, opposing a federal court's desegregation order.
+He led a group of white parents who seized a local elementary school that was set to be shuttered and operated it for their children.
+Holloway told reporters that he doubted federal judge Nauman Scott "would send federal marshals" to empty the building.
+Prompted by local support, Holloway launched his first campaign for Congress, losing to incumbent Gillis Long by more than 40 percentage points.

+Holloway faced pushback for a public forum at which he said he would no longer urge his followers to remain calm: "If they want to burn [schools], let them go.
+We don't have anything left so let them do it."
+The local daily, The Town Talk, called it a "betrayal" of his supporters and that Holloway had given "his personal go-ahead Friday night to those who think the torching of school buildings is the best solution to the desegregation mess."

+After failing to stop the desegregation order, Holloway and his wife launched the Forrest Hill Academy, a segregation academy, in protest and ran it until its closure in 2004.

 Political career

 Holloway won election to Louisiana's 8th congressional district as a Republican, and was re-elected two more times before being redistricted to the 6th district and losing re-election.
 Holloway won the first round of votes against Richard Baker, but lost in the runoff with 49.4% of the vote to Baker's 50.6%.
 He was a candidate for Governor in the 1991 jungle primary, ultimately running a distant fourth behind Governor Buddy Roemer, State Representative and former Ku Klux Klan wizard David Duke, and the ultimate winner, former Governor Edwin Edwards.